Inside Chinese camps thought to be detaining a million Muslims

 Serious tensions have plagued relations between the Chinese state and the Uighur population in Xinjiang in the last 25 years.
 The area is rich in natural resources and is part of Chinese President Xi Jinping’s Belt and Road Initiative — a massive infrastructure project to connect China with the rest of Asia, Europe and Africa.

-Chinese officials say that since 1990, “several thousand” people have been killed or injured in “explosions, assassinations, poisoning, arson and riots” been carried out by Uighurs. blame
+Chinese officials say that since 1990, “several thousand” people have been killed or injured in “explosions, assassinations, poisoning, arson and riots” carried out by Uighurs.

 In 2009, rioting in the Xinjiang regional capital of Urumqi left nearly 200 dead, the Chinese say.
 Uighur militants have been accused of attacks on train stations, markets and a car bombing in Tiananmen Square in Beijing that killed two tourists.
 In March 2014, a group of Uighurs killed 31 at a train station in the southwestern city of Kunming and just a few months later, in May, a bombing at a market in Urumqi left 43 people dead, according to officials.